zsakowitz/rewrites/nyalang2/readme.md

 - define types and functions in JS
 - make coercion sensible AND extendable (complex matrices should Just Work)
 - that's basically it??
+- no, we also have list broadcasting

+how do we do lists?

+- make a distinction between lists, vectors, and matrices
+- a list is desmos-style

-BE CAREFUL: how do we want to do functions?
+how do we do functions?

 - low-level, function calls should be `lib.call(id("+"), [arg1, arg2])`
   - as an api, `lib.call("+", arg1, arg2)` is also sensible